Water Heater Repair in Denver

 Especially f you do not have a quality water treatment system, sediment may build up over time at the bottom of the heater, which can hamper performance.
 Periodically, drain water from the bottom of your water heater to remove sediment, which extends the life of your water heater.
 Just realize that some non-contractor grade units have plastic valves that may fail – especially if the unit has not been regularly serviced.
 We can perform regular water heater maintenance that will save you energy and extend the life of your water heater.

-Call AAA Service today to schedule your Denver water heater maintenance to help your unit to last longer.
+Call AAA Service today to schedule your Denver water heater maintenance or join our Club Membership to help your unit to last longer.

 Regularly Check Your Water Heater Burner